-A new path project between Hawkshead and Near Sawrey will give people the opportunity to explore the area on foot or bike, as Beatrix Potter once would have done.
+Discover the path between Hawkshead and Near Sawrey, giving visitors and locals the opportunity to explore the area on foot or bike, just as Beatrix Potter would have done.

 Take a new path

-The footpath has been built to provide an alternative route through Far and Near Sawrey to Hawkshead, where walkers and cyclists will be able to get off-road and experience beautiful views across Esthwaite Water and the Coniston Fells.
+A section of bridleway has been built to provide an alternative route between Hawkshead and Near Sawrey where walkers and cyclists have the chance to experience beautiful views across Esthwaite Water and over to the Coniston Fells.

-The path supports sustainable transport as it allows for safe travel whilst leaving the car at home.
-Until recently it was difficult to walk or cycle between the villages in the south Lakes; now they are connected through an extensive network, which is accessible all year round.
+The path supports sustainable transport as it allows for travel whilst leaving the car at home.
+Until recently it was difficult to walk or cycle this route; now the villages of Far Sawrey, Near Sawrey and Hawkshead are connected through an extensive network, which is accessible all year round.

 Connecting special places

 This route is the final link in a chain that connects a number of National Trust places in the south Lakes.
-This means visitors can now walk for miles off-road starting from Claife Viewing Station on Windermere’s west shore, to Hill Top in Far Sawrey; along to Hawkshead village and the Beatrix Potter Gallery; and finally to Wray Castle, in Low Wray.
+This means visitors can now walk for miles mostly off-road starting from Wray Castle, Ambleside, then heading south towards Claife Viewing Station on Windermere’s west shore; along to Hill Top in Near Sawrey; finishing in Hawkshead village with the Beatrix Potter Gallery.